apache/hadoop/hadoop-hdds/docs/content/beyond/RunningWithHDFS.md

  2. HDFS Datanode (from the Hadoop distribution with the plugin on the classpath from the Ozone distribution)
  3. Ozone Manager (from the Ozone distribution)
- 4. Storage Container manager (from the Ozone distribution)
+ 4. Storage Container Manager (from the Ozone distribution)

 Please check the log of the datanode whether the HDDS/Ozone plugin is started or not.
 Log of datanode should contain something like this: